 4. Does the publishing house accept unagented queries?

-But, following the guidelines is just part of the querying process; you also need to know some inclusion essentials.
+However, following the guidelines is just part of the querying process; you also need to know some essentials to include.

 Six rules to use that will help you create a winning query:

-5. The first paragraph is explaining that you’ve visited the company’s website and found they are accepting your genre.
-Or, you might simple state that you are submitting your manuscript for her review.
+A. The first paragraph should explain that you’ve visited the company’s website and found they are accepting your genre.
+You might also explain that ever since you read (name of book they published), you bookmarked their website.
+Or, you might simply state that you are submitting your manuscript for her review.

 EXAMPLE: